The ‘Curse’ of the Homemade Will

 An informal Will is the last Will of the dead person.
 But it is faulty.
 It is often a homemade Will.
 Common problems with homemade Wills:

-4. Executor is dead and there are no backup executors
+4. The executor is dead and there are no backup executors

-While it is expensive, you may be able to ‘prove’ these faulty post office Wills.
+While expensive, you may be able to ‘prove’ these faulty post office Wills.

-How to fix an informal Will after you die?
+How do you fix an informal Will after you die?

 This is expensive.
 Someone starts legal proceedings at the Supreme Court.
 The Court wants to know what the dead person intended for the post office Will to be a valid Will.

-This often takes a number of witnesses and a few days in Court.
+This often takes several witnesses and a few days in Court.
 With the preparation time, a day in court costs about $35,000.
 And you may never get the Court Order.
 You may never be able to prove the post office Will in ‘solemn form’.

 Evidence to prove your faulty Will is still valid